More MBS History

 Hi, I’m Wendrie Heywood.

-Mindful Business Services was started at my dining room table at Muswell Hill Quaker Meeting House back in 2012, we incorporated in 2013 and grew from being just family members in 2014.
+Mindful Business Services was started at my dining room table at Muswell Hill Quaker Meeting House back in 2012.

-I am a seasoned office manager and executor of projects, used to working either with a single manager or a committee to clarify goals, and ensure that these goals come to fruition.
-I have successfully worked remotely, as an independent worker responsible for setting my priorities and goals with reference to the remit given.
+I am a seasoned office manager and executor of projects, used to working either with a single manager or a committee to clarify goals and ensure that these goals come to fruition.
+I have successfully worked remotely as an independent worker, taking responsibility for setting my priorities and goals with reference to the remit given.

-Over the last decade after becoming a ‘professional warden’, I have focused my attention on the managing, training and consultancy aspects of meeting house management, as well as the management of meeting house businesses remotely.
-Working closely with Premises committees to ensure the business aspects are managed on their behalf, and Trustees to help ensure their charity is well governed, efficiently run – and by adding in qualified bookkeepers to help solve that perennial problem of treasurers.
+Over the last decade after becoming a ‘professional warden’, I have focused my attention on the managing, training, and consultancy aspects of meeting house management, as well as the remote management of meeting house businesses.
+I work closely with premises committees to ensure the business aspects are managed on their behalf, and trustees to help ensure their charity is well governed and efficiently run.
+And, by adding in qualified bookkeepers, solving that perennial problem of treasurers.